Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 Keynes advocated neither absolute laissez-faire (like pure pro-marketeers) nor total state control (as in a planned economy).

-This approach represents an economic "third way", seeking a balance between classical liberalism, which wants a free market, and dirigiste socialism, which wants maximum planning.
+This approach represents an economic "third way", seeking a balance between classical liberalism, which wants a free market, and state-planned socialism, which wants maximum planning.

 Philosophically speaking, we can refer to the famous political philosopher John Rawls, author of *The Theory of Justice* (1971).

-Its two principles of justice (equal liberty for all and the principle of difference, allowing inequalities only if they benefit the most disadvantaged) embody this attempt to synthesize liberalism and egalitarianism,
+Its two principles of justice (equal liberty for all and the principle of difference, allowing inequalities only if they benefit the most disadvantaged) embody this attempt to synthesize liberalism and egalitarianism.

 The concept of **overlapping consensus** is also central to the thinking of John Rawls, notably in his book *Political Liberalism* (1993).
 Here's a quote that illustrates this concept: